ishan-chaudhary/AIS_project/README.md

   Current implementation (16 January 2020) uses a source directory as an input and iterates through all the csv files in that directory.
 Future improvements can allow filtering based on month and zone.
 Additionally, can eventually add a webscraper component.

-  Still to do on ingest script:
-  - Set up scrape from remote website
-  - set up automatic filters for zones and months so they dont have to be manually selected.

 ## Ingest Pipeline Summary
   First we create a new database (in prod it is the "AIS_data" database) and then build a Post GIS extension.
 Then we run the python script "ingest_script_prod".
 This script: